aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 The tutorial sets up the following:

 - A VPC configured with public and private subnets to provide you with your own virtual network on AWS.*
-- In the public subnet,a managed NAT gateway to allow outbound internet access for resources in the private subnets.
+- In the public subnet, a managed NAT gateway to allow outbound internet access for resources in the private subnets.
 - In the public subnet, a Linux login/submission host to allow inbound Secure Shell (SSH) access to the environment.
 - In the private subnet, an LSF master running IBM Spectrum LSF with the Resource Connector feature enabled, Amazon EC2 compute instances that are dynamically provisioned by LSF, and a Linux-based NFS server for runtime scratch data.
 - An Amazon Elastic File System (EFS) file system for the LSF distribution and configuration files.

-\* The template that deploys the tutorial into an existing VPC skips the components marked by asterisks and prompts you for your existing VPC configuration.
+> NOTE: This tutorial also provides an option to launch the cluster in an existing VPC.
+The architecture will be similar to the diagram above, but it will not include a Linux-based NFS server and will instead rely on EFS as the sole shared NFS file system.

 ## Planning the Deployment